 11. In Case of Errors or Questions About Your Electronic Transfers: Telephone or write us, as soon as you can, at the telephone number or address in Section 3 above, if you think your statement or receipt is wrong or if you need more information about a transfer on the statement or receipt.
 We must hear from you no later than sixty (60) days after we sent you the FIRST statement on which the error or problem appeared.
 Your inquiry must include: Your name and account number; AND a description of the error or the transfer you are unsure about, and as clearly as you can, an explanation of why you believe there is an error or why you need more information; AND the dollar amount of the suspected error.
 If you tell us orally, we may require that you send us your inquiry in writing within ten (10) business days.
 We will investigate your inquiry and will correct any error promptly.
 We will tell you the results of our investigation within ten (10) business days [twenty (20) business days for claims on accounts open less than thirty (30) calendar days] after we hear from you; however, we may take up to forty-five (45) calendar days [ninety (90) calendar days for claims on accounts open less than thirty (30) calendar days, foreign-initiated transaction claims, and point- of sale transaction claims] to investigate your questions.
 If we need additional time to investigate, we will provisionally re-credit your account within ten (10) business days [twenty (20) business days for claims on accounts open less than thirty (30) calendar days] for the amount you think is in error so that you will have the use of the money during the time it takes us to complete our investigation.
 If we ask you to put your inquiry in writing, and do not receive your written inquiry within ten (10) business days, we may choose not to provisionally re-credit your account.
 If we find that there was no error, we will send you a written explanation within three (3) business days after we finish our investigation.
 You may ask for copies of the documents we used.

-Our policy is to make funds from your deposits of cash and checks presented through normal check collection channels available to you on the same business day as the day we receive your deposit.
-Electronic direct deposits will be available on the same business day we receive the deposit.
+Our policy is to make funds from your deposits of cash, checks and electronic direct deposits available to you on the same business day as the day we receive your deposit.
 Once they are available, you can withdraw the funds in cash and we will use the funds to pay checks you have written.
 Certain exceptions to our funds availability policy are described below.

 Business Day.
 For determining the availability of your deposits, every day is a business day except Saturdays, Sundays, and federal holidays.

 Cut-Off Time.
-Generally, if you make a deposit on a business day we are open with one of our tellers before the close of the banking center, or at one of our automated teller machines before 1:00 p.m., or at one of our night depository facilities before 7:00 a.m., we will consider that day to be the day we receive the deposit (the day of deposit).
+Generally, if you make a deposit on a business day we are open with one of our bankers before the close of the banking center, or at one of our ATMs before 1:00 p.m., or at one of our night depository facilities before 8:00 a.m., we will consider that day to be the day we receive the deposit (the day of deposit).
 Otherwise, we will consider the deposit to be made on the next business day we are open.
-However, some of our ATMs may offer later cut-off times.
+However, some of our ATMs may offer different cut-off times.
 Please check for specific times that are displayed on ATM message screens.

-1. State or local government checks that are payable directly to you, deposited in person into an account held by you, in a bank located in the state that issued the checks.
+- State and local government checks that are payable to you and are deposited in an account in the same jurisdiction that issued the check;

-In addition, funds you deposit by check (including those mentioned above) may be delayed for a longer period of time under the following circumstances:
+Safeguard Exceptions.
+In addition, funds you deposit by check may be delayed for a longer period of time under the following circumstances:

 We will notify you if we delay your ability to withdraw funds for any of these reasons, and we will tell you when the funds will be available.
 They will generally be available no later than the seventh business day after the day of deposit.

 Mobile Deposit.
+The specific funds availability requirements provided above for cash, electronic payments and checks do not apply to Mobile Deposits.
 You agree that items transmitted using the Mobile Deposit service are subject to the following funds availability policy.
 In general, if an image of an item you transmit through the Mobile Deposit service is received and accepted on a business day before the cutoff time displayed in the Mobile Banking application for the Mobile Deposit service, we consider that day to be the day of your deposit.
 Otherwise, we will consider that the deposit was made on the next business day.
 Funds deposited using the Mobile Deposit service will generally be made available within five (5) business days from the day of deposit.
 BBVA may make such funds available sooner based on such factors as the length and extent of your relationship with us, transaction and experience information, and such other factors as BBVA, in its sole discretion, deems relevant.

 The Internal Revenue Service (IRS) is responsible for ensuring that all persons pay the correct amount of federal income tax.
 In order to accomplish this task, they must match the income reported by businesses for individuals (salary, interest, dividends, etc.) to the income shown on individual tax returns.
 Taxpayer Identification Numbers (for individuals, their Social Security Numbers) are used as a basis for matching these records.
 A federal law requires all payers of interest (such as a bank) to report interest paid to individuals by Taxpayer Identification Number.
 Therefore, you must provide your correct Taxpayer Identification Number to us so that we may meet these reporting requirements.
 This law also stipulates that should a bank or other payer of interest not have your correct Taxpayer Identification Number on file, then a defined percentage, dividends and other payments made to you must be withheld and forwarded to the IRS to insure that taxes on this income are paid.
 This advance payment is known and referred to by the IRS as “backup withholding.”
 Backup withholding is not an additional tax.
 Rather, the amount of taxes you normally would owe will be reduced by the amount of tax withheld.
 If an overpayment of taxes results from backup withholding, a refund may be obtained from the IRS.